EeshanV/ldl/README.md

 # ldl

 ## Overview
-This project is a collection of Linux kernel modules developed on the Raspberry Pi.
+This project is a collection of Linux kernel modules.
 Each module is designed to help deepen understanding of Linux kernel concepts.

 ## Project Structure
 Each module resides in its own folder, containing the source code, Makefile, and any additional resources required for building and testing.